-The most interesting result is the observation of the interaction of the proton beam with the jet.
+The most interesting result is the observation of the interaction of the proton beam with the jet, for provides clue to validate the performance of high power target for future accelerator.
 The disruption as manifested by the jet break up is caused by the energy deposition of proton beam.
 The filaments begins on the bottom surface of Hg jet where the proton beam enters.
 The filaments ends on the top surface of Hg jet where the proton beam leaves.
 The jet breakup is occurring at the center of jet where the maximum energy is deposited.
 This phenomenon is consistent with the beam trajectory across the jet as well as the results of energy deposition by the proton beam.
 However, Hg jet breakup is influenced by the magnetic field.
+In order to validate the measured disruption length, circular jet shape with reduced mass density and elliptic jet shape are modeled in MARS code for calculation of energy deposition.
+Deposition of peak energy density to Hg jet according to the beam intensities and magnetic field strengths are analyzed.
+Based on the hypothesis of threshold of beam intensity causing the disruption of Hg jet at various magnetic field strength, the disruption length is estimated, which gives good agreement with experimentally measured disruption length.

 The filamentation velocity increases as the beam intensity increases due to the increased energy deposition but the magnetic field reduces the filamentation velocity.
 The disruption length increases with both beam energy and intensity because the energy deposition to Hg jet increases as the beam energies and the beam intensities increase.
 However, the disruption length is also suppressed by the magnetic field because of the magnetic damping.
 As a result, the intensity threshold for breakup is lower at higher energy.
 The time scale of magnetic damping indicates the rate of decay of global kinetic energy due to the magnetic field strength.
 Thus, the energy decreases faster as the magnetic field increases.
-Therefore, it was measured that the onset of filamentation occurs later at higher magnetic field since the equivalent energy required for the generation of filamentation takes more time as the field strength increases.
-Also, the rising time to the maximum velocity increases as the magnetic field increases.
+Therefore, the rising time to the maximum velocity increases as the magnetic field increases.
 It indicates that the magnetic damping is getting larger by the magnetic field in terms of the transient response time.

 Finally, the performance and feasibility of utilizing liquid metal jet as a target for an intense proton beam is explored.
 The liquid jet target concept is based on the target being recycled after each pulse.
 Therefore, the power of the target has to be evaluated in terms of the replacing capability.
 The optimal interaction length for the 24 GeV beam energy is in the region of 30 cm which corresponds to approximately 2 interaction length for mercury (Kirk et al, 2008).
 For a 20 m/s jet velocity, replacing two interaction lengths will be taken in 14 ms thus allowing for operations with a repetition rate of up to 70 Hz.
-The beam energy per pulse is 115 kJ for a beam of 30×10^{12} protons with 24 GeV beam energy.
-The disruption length at 30×10^{12} protons with 24 GeV beam energy in a magnetic field of 15 T is less than 20 cm at 24 GeV beam energy, thus preserving the 70 Hz beam repetition rate option, which corresponds to a beam power of 8 MW.
+The beam energy per pulse is 115 kJ for a beam of $30 \times 10^{12}$ protons with 24 GeV beam energy.
+The disruption length at $30 \times 10^{12}$ protons with 24 GeV beam energy in a magnetic field of 15 T is less than 20 cm at 24 GeV beam energy, thus preserving the 70 Hz beam repetition rate option, which corresponds to a beam power of 8 MW.
 It is validated that a target system capable of supporting proton beams with powers of up to 8 MW (Kirk et al, 2008).